luyadev/luya/docs/guide/concept-depandsync.md

-* Work in Progress *

 Deployment and Sync
 ===

-As part of LUYA we have build an eco system in order to sync and deploy your website.
-Therefore this guide explains the best practice of how to bring your website online and sync it back to your local dev.
+As part of the LUYA ecosystem, we have developed processes to sync and deploy your website.
+This guide explains the best practice of how to bring your website online and sync it back to your local development environment.

-Those things are required for this guide:
+The following is required to reproduce the steps in this guide:
 + Git repository (we use GitHub)
 + Server with SSH access (Prod environment)
-+ Your local dev machine with LAMP or WAMP Stack.
++ A local development machine with LAMP or WAMP Stack

-**We never sync data into the ProdServer, only the oposite way!**
+**We never sync data from the local environment to the production server, only the opposite way!**

-When starting to build a Website you are developing on your local dev machine, create the Git Repository, checkout the LUYA kickstarter project, add those files into Git and start develop your Website.
+When starting to build a website, you create a Git repository for the project, check out the LUYA kickstarter project, add the included files into the new Git repository and start developing your website.

-We recommend you to deploy the website to the Server in a very early stadium of the development cycle.
-So use dummy text data on your local system.
+We recommend that you deploy the website to the server in an early stadium of the development cycle.
+So use dummy text and data on your local system.

 Deployment
 ---

-1. Setup your Server Prod environment (create database, enable ssh, etc.)
+1. Set up your production environment on the server (create database, enable ssh, etc.)
 2. Change the `env-prod.php` config.
-3. Install the [LUYA DEPLOYER](https://luya.io/guide/module/luyadev---luya-deployer) so you can deploy your website with `./vendor/bin/dep luya prod`.
+3. Install and configure the [LUYA DEPLOYER](https://luya.io/guide/module/luyadev---luya-deployer) so you can deploy your website with the `./vendor/bin/dep luya prod` command.

-You are now ready to deploy your website into the server and can now start add content on the production env.
+You are now ready to deploy your website to the server and can start to add content on the production environment.

 Sync
 ---